midnightconman/ansible-role-named/README.md

 ## Getting started

-### Installing BIND (named) on Centos 6+
+### Installing BIND (named)

-Installing BIND (named) and all required dependencies on Centos 6+ is very simple and can be done before configuration or individually on it's own:
+Installing BIND (named) and all required dependencies is very simple and can be done before configuration or individually on it's own:

 #### Install Only
 ``` bash